Lumbardh Dellova: Beginnings in the second team

 On 1 September 2018, Dellova signed a three-year contract with Croatian Second Football League club Hajduk Split II.
 On 22 March 2019, he was named as a Hajduk Split II substitute for the first time in a league match against Varaždin.
 His debut with Hajduk Split II came on 26 April in a 0–1 away win against Hrvatski Dragovoljac after being named in the starting line-up.

 Unused substitute in the senior team

 On 21 July 2019, Dellova was named as a Hajduk Split substitute for the first time in a league match against Istra 1961 and received squad number 77.
-In addition to this match, he has fourteen matches as a unused substitute.
+In addition to this match, he has fourteen matches as an unused substitute.

 Loan at Prishtina

 On 8 September 2020, Dellova joined Kosovo Superleague side Prishtina, on a season-long loan.
 Eleven days later, he made his debut in a 3–0 home win against Drenica after being named in the starting line-up.